 What to Expect

-If your diagnosis includes hemorrhoids, treatment may start immediately.
 In the event of multiple hemorrhoids, often the largest, most symptomatic hemorrhoid is banded first.
-Additional appointments are then scheduled to treat the remaining hemorrhoids at two week intervals with a final check-up two or more weeks after the last remaining hemorrhoid is banded.
+Additional appointments are then scheduled to treat the remaining hemorrhoids at two week intervals, with a final check-up 2 or more weeks after the last hemorrhoid is banded.

 No. Thanks to our improved instruments and technique, band placement is painless.
 You may experience a feeling of fullness or dull ache in the rectum for the first 24 hours, but this can generally be relieved by over-the-counter pain medication.
 Multiple studies of our banding technique show that 99.1% of patients experience no significant post-procedural pain.

 There are three sites where hemorrhoids form frequently, and it is not uncommon for all three sites to require treatment.
 We generally only band one hemorrhoid site at a time in separate visits, as multiple bandings have been found to increase complications.
 Also, some extremely large hemorrhoids may require additional banding sessions.
 Thus, multiple bands may be used in severe cases, but one to three is standard.